twofingerrightclick/svdoever.github.io/src/pages/From_SXACLI_to_enhancements_to_SXA_Umbrella.md

 So time for a big make-over!
 Welcome to [SXA Umbrella](https://github.com/macaw-interactive/sxa-umbrella) - *Project structure and tooling to optimize front-end team development workflow in any Sitecore SXA project*.
 The Github repository contains a lot of documentation and a getting started guide.
 Please let me know if it works for you or if you miss features.

-Happy front-end coding - the right way!
+Happy SXA front-end coding - the right way!